-- Target Red and gold circles - 8.1 Outdoor recreation, sports and music events, and social gatherings are available and safe for everyone. - Target Gold, green and blue circles - 8.2 Recreational travel, hospitality and tourism services are provided to visitors and residents in a manner that puts no one at undue risk.
+8.1 Outdoor recreation, sports and music events, and social gatherings are available and safe for everyone.

+8.2 Recreational travel, hospitality and tourism services are provided to visitors and residents in a manner that puts no one at undue risk.